byu-osl/city-issue-server/README.md

 <code>npm start</code>

 `npm start` uses node-supervisor to watch your files.
-It restarts the server on every change so you don't have to.
+This is optional, but really nice: it restarts the server on every change so you don't have to.
 After a little bit, you should see a line that says `Listening on port 3000`.
-You can now hit the homepage at [http://localhost:3000/](http://localhost:3000/). **Note**: you won't see anything on the homepage besides the navigation until you run Gulp; that will be covered in the frontend workflow section.
+You can now hit the homepage at [http://localhost:3000/](http://localhost:3000/).
 Your server will be running from that terminal window, so you will have to open a new terminal tab or window for further commands.
 After the server is running, populate the database with a few dummy items:

 <code>node load-database.js</code>

-After that is done, you can get your frontend environment set up.
+ **Note**: you won't see anything on the homepage besides the navigation until you run Gulp; that will be covered in the next section.

 #### Frontend workflow